Paris restaurant busted with over 110 diners despite lockdown | DW | 10.04.2021

-French police have fined dozens over parties in underground luxury venues.
+French police have fined dozens of people for parties in underground luxury venues.
 Previously, prosecutors denied claims that French ministers were also attending such events.

 Restaurants and cafes have shutdown in France since October as the country battles rising COVID-19 infections

-Paris authorities put an end to a gathering of over 110 diners at an underground restaurant in defiance of coronavirus restrictions, authorities said on Saturday.
+Authorities in Paris put an end to a gathering of more than 110 diners at an underground restaurant in defiance of coronavirus restrictions, authorities said on Saturday.

 The incident came as investigators are probing underground dining soirees amid rumors that French ministers were also among the guests.